zydeco/aah/README.md

 Most things will fail to launch because they need frameworks/symbols that aren't available on macOS.

+## Requirements

+* macOS 10.15

+To run iOS apps, aah relies on the Mac Catalyst frameworks that are present on macOS 10.15.

 ## Running the sample app

 The sample app is based on UIKitCatalog from the Apple sample code, with an integrated capstone disassembler to inspect functions and methods.